 Applicant provided materials and equipment costs were also developed specifically for the Riverside Solar Project.
 Table 18-6 below presents the total direct expenditures during operation of the Facility.
 The Applicant intends to support businesses in the Towns to the extent practicable.
+An initial review of landscaping and automotive repair businesses has identified potential opportunities for the Applicant to use suppliers in the Towns.
 It is premature though to select specific vendors in advance of the Facility's permitting and commencement of construction.
-Up to \$380,000 in land and vehicle maintenance may be spent annually in the Towns.
-Some or all of these expenditures, however, may be made in neighboring towns or elsewhere in the region.
+However, based on the presence of potential suppliers within the Host Communities, the Applicant estimates that up to \$380,000 in land and vehicle maintenance may be spent annually in the Towns.
+Some or all of these expenditures, however, may be made in neighboring towns or elsewhere in the region if the businesses in the Towns lack appropriate resources, availability, or are otherwise ill-suited to the requirements of the Project.